-New to NAJYRC
+New to NAYC

 The process may be bewildering for those qualifying and competing for the first time.
 The following information may help as you navigate through the process.

-NAJYRC is subject to the rules and restrictions of the FEI and is rated as a CDIOJY, which means it is one of the highest rated FEI competitions specifically designated for these age groups.
+NAYC is subject to the rules and restrictions of the FEI and is rated as a CDIOJY, which means it is one of the highest rated FEI competitions specifically designated for these age groups.

 This competition is often the first occasion for a young competitor to ride on a team and teaches how to achieve a common goal through cooperation.
 The importance of teamwork and sportsmanship cannot be over emphasized.